 “Walden’s program is unique because it revolves around the scholar-practitioner model, which gives our students the skills they need from both academic and real-world applications,” said Paula E. Peinovich, PhD, president and provost of Walden University.
 “We have countless examples of students whose thesis or dissertation research findings are put to direct use in their jobs within their communities.
 Many of the Walden faculty are experienced researchers who also put their research into use to improve practice.”

 Another differentiating feature in Walden’s public policy and administration curriculum is its continuous theme of Managing at the Boundaries, which examines historical and contemporary patterns of interaction between the public, private, and nonprofit sectors.
 “Because the lines between these sectors are increasingly blurred, public sector professionals must have a greater understanding of how they can work together more effectively to achieve greater results,” Dr. Angelica explained.

-Employees in federal, state, or local government who are interested in Walden’s scholarship program may call to speak to an enrollment advisor at 1-866-492-5336 or visit www.WaldenU.edu.
+Employees in federal, state, or local government who are interested in Walden’s scholarship program may call to speak to an enrollment specialist at 1-866-492-5336 or visit www.WaldenU.edu.

 *Scholarship not offered in the state of Tennessee.